 An installation went wrong or some features may freeze up leading to Windows not working as intended anymore.
 In addition to the backup you have done, the System Restore feature of Windows 10 allows you to retrieve all system changes easily without damaging files.

 What does System Restore do?

 System Restore helps to rewind WIndows to a point before any damage was done to undo all changes that caused the problems.

 The System Restore feature is used to identify system changes (drivers, applications, registry, system settings, and files.)
 It saves the working state of the system as a restore point.

-If your device faces any issues due to misconfiguration and other faults, you can apply System Restore feature for fixing the problem that affects the performance of your PC or stops your PC from responding.
+If your device faces any issues due to misconfiguration and other faults, you can apply the System Restore feature to fix the issue that affects the performance of your PC or stops your PC from responding.

 In Windows 10, System Restore is not enabled by default.
 The fact that it uses up plenty of storage space may be a reason for this.

-This helps the system to compete with the cheaper Android tablet and Chromebook devices.
-And further System Restore is not the only feature that you can use to recover the system to its new state.
+This helps the system to compete with the cheaper Android tablets and Chromebook devices.
+Further more, System Restore is not the only feature that you can use to recover the system to its new state.